AlexeyAbramovich/game-store/README.md

 # Functionality
 - Adding/removing game to/from cart
-- Clicking on the game card opens a separate page with a description and a trailer
+- Separate page with full game info and a trailer
 - Order page

 # Used technologies